 Kinetic Friction - Definition, Types, Examples, FAQs

 When we try to slide a body over a surface, the motion is opposed by a bonding between the body and the surface.
 This is caused by the electromagnetic forces between the charged particles at the surface and the body’s surface that is in contact.
 This resistance/opposition is represented by a force called friction.
-However our topic of discussion is ‘Kinetic friction’ here.
-As we go further into the article, we will learn about ‘what is kinetic friction/dynamic friction?’, ’how to define kinetic friction?’, ‘work done by friction’, ‘what is static friction and what are the differences between static and kinetic friction?’ and ‘what are the three types of kinetic friction?’ along with some friction images to understand each concept clearly.
+However, our topic of discussion is ‘Kinetic friction’ here.
+As we go further into the article, we will discuss what is kinetic friction and static friction, kinetic friction examples, kinetic friction formula, SI unit and dimensional formula of kinetic friction, coefficient of kinetic friction, work done by kinetic friction, differences between kinetic friction and static friction, and types of kinetic friction.

 What is Kinetic Friction?